stubma/cocos2dx-classical/README.md

 * fix CCScrollView isNodeVisible method
 * CCRepeatForever override stop method
 * setShaderProgram can specify uniform values so that one shader can be shared by many nodes
-* CCNode adds nodeToAncestorTransform and ancestorToNodeTransform
+* CCNode adds nodeToAncestorTransform, ancestorToNodeTransform, convertToParentSpace, convertToParentSpaceAR
 * Lua related
 	* quick 3.x binding generator is migrated, renamed as autolua
 	* engine lua binding is generated